 In final year, Single Honours students may carry out a significant piece of research on a chosen topic.
 They will receive support from a supervisor who will guide them in terms of how to carry out the research and provide feedback.

 In conjunction with the Careers, Employability and Skills Department, there are opportunities for a number of summer internships.
 These provide significant learning and employability enhancement opportunities.

 Details of assessments associated with this course are outlined below:

-In September 2016, the School of Law moved into a new £20m facility.
+In 2016 the School of Law moved into a £20m facility.
 This provides a variety of innovative teaching spaces to support a pioneering culture of learning, central to which is the Moot Court Room interactive teaching space.

 The facility also incorporates the Herbert Smith Freehills Student Hub supported by the leading global law firm as part of a 5-year sponsorship.
 This 600m2 space on the ground floor provides social and informal group study facilities and a café area.

 In addition, to the entrance requirements above, it is essential that you read our guidance below on 'How we choose our students' prior to submitting your UCAS application.